 - Subverted in The Adventures Of Massmouth, where the mythical magical superweapon (the "Eye of Mahan"), once found, turns out to not do anything at all.

-- A Yithian lightning gun is found in Call Of Cthulhu: Dark Corners Of The Earth just when it's needed most.
+- A Yithian lightning gun is found in Call of Cthulhu: Dark Corners of the Earth just when it's needed most.

 - Fallout 3 has Liberty Prime, a giant robot originally built for the Anchorage Reclamation in 2072, but kept idle due to power supply difficulties.
 After the bombs fell, it stood forgotten in the Pentagon ruins until the Brotherhood of Steel arrived.
 They finally get it up and running for the battle to take back Project Purity from the Enclave.
 And then blown up by a Kill Sat controlled by Enclave.
+They managed to rebuild it in Fallout 4 in order to destroy The Institute, but it can potentially be hacked and turn on the Brotherhood depending on who the player wants to side with.